potocpav/python-concur-docs/Introduction.md

 c.main(counter())
 ```

+This showcases a common design pattern.
+The whole application sits inside an endless loop.
+First, the whole widget tree is constructed and displayed using `yield from`.
+Return events are collected into a `key, value` tuple.
+These two variables are then branched on in an `if-elif-else` block, and the state is changed accordingly.
+Lastly, there is the `yield` statement to prevent flicker on events.
+Larger applications may contain multiple such loops, allowing for components to be separated.

-As the last thing, let's tackle windows.
+As the last thing, let's briefly tackle windows.
 In concur, creating dock-able windows is trivial: just call the `c.window` function, pass it a window name, and a widget to be displayed inside.
 The following snippet creates four windows, every one contains a fully functional counter from the previous snippet.

 ```python
 c.main(c.orr([c.window(f"Window {i}", counter()) for i in range(4)]))
 ```

 Try dragging the windows around by their titles.
 Try interacting with the counters.
 Everything just works, in a few lines of code.
+Window layout is automatically saved into the file "imgui.ini" in the current directory, so it is preserved even after the app is closed.

-If you try experimenting with window creation, please keep in mind that all windows must have unique titles.
-This is another little wart which wasn't solved yet - sorry for that.
-Window layout is automatically saved into the file "imgui.ini" in the current directory.
+If you try experimenting with window creation, keep in mind that all windows must have unique titles.
+This is another little wart which I wasn't able to solve yet.

 ## What next?